Find Cheap Auto Insurance Quotes in Virginia

 As soon as the problem is resolved, you may reapply for insurance.

-If you want higher peace of mind, or have more assets that will be exposed in the event of a lawsuit, you should buy optional coverage, or greater coverage, for a higher premium.
+If you can afford it and want more peace of mind or have significant assets, you should consider opting for more coverage.
 Although you'll be paying more for your annual premium, your assets will be more protected in the case of an accident.
-For more information on how much liability insurance you should get, refer here.

 Virginia allows coverage limits for Collision and "Other Than Collision" to be set by your insurance company.
 Some insurers may not offer this coverage based on how they assess you as a risk.
 Others will cover you, but at rates and coverage limits they negotiate with you.

-Your designated insurer is required to insure you for a period of 3 years.
+Your designated insurer is required to insure you for a period of three years.
 Each year, you will have the option of renewing your policy with your insurer, which means you only have to remain insured through the VAIP until you’re able to buy auto insurance in the voluntary market.
-Before renewing your policy with your designated insurer through the VAIP, you should search and compare auto insurance quotes in the voluntary market.
-If you haven’t been in any new accidents or been convicted of violations, you should have a better chance of finding an insurer in the voluntary market.

 The VAIP offers two different payment plans: a Full Annual Premium Payment Option and an Installment Payment Option.
 Talk with your agent about which payment option will be more suitable for you based on your financial circumstances: